Loading...

 Weekly or Bi-Weekly DIY Garage Door Maintenance Tasks

-These are tasks that should be carried out on a regular basis to keep the garage door's general health up:
+These are tasks that should be carried out on a regular basis to keep the system's general health up:

 • Do a review to check for any signs of wear and tear or misalignment.